 - Pecans can be poisonous to dogs — All pecans contain a toxic compound called juglone, which causes gastrointestinal problems in animals with severity depending on your dog’s size.

 - It’s not just the toxin to watch for — Shell fragments and whole pecans in the shell can also be hazardous to your dog’s intestinal tract.

-- All nuts, including pecans, are high in fat — Dogs thrive on a high protein, low fat diet.
-Fatty foods, such as nuts, should be avoided because they can lead to obesity, diabetes, pancreatitis, and arthritis.
+- All nuts, including pecans, are high in fat — Fatty foods, such as nuts, should be given in low quantities (if at all) because they can lead to various health conditions.

 Why pecans are bad for dogs

 All pecans are toxic to dogs, but some may be even more dangerous than others.
 All parts of the pecan tree produce juglone, which is toxic to dogs, but these nuts are also known for harboring a certain type of mold.